 Are there any stipulations on how the Graduate Fellowship Award can be spent?

 The Graduate Fellowship Award must be used to further your research.
 This can be in the form of tuition, books, living stipend, salary and travel to NVIDIA Research Summit, SIGGRAPH, or relevant conferences.
-The award is an unrestricted gift to be used to further the student’s research over the 2013-2014 academic year.
+The award is an unrestricted gift to be used to further the student’s research over the academic year.
 We ask that no overhead or indirect costs are charged to the award.
-Awards are not transferrable to another student; if you believe you have a special case, please contact us at email@example.com to inquire whether an exception can be made.
+Awards are not transferrable to another student.
+Whether it is OK to combine the NVIDIA fellowship with another fellowship depends on several factors -- please contact the NVIDIA Graduate Fellowship for details on this matter.

 Is there a limit on how many Graduate Fellowship Awards one Ph.D. student can receive from NVIDIA?